 Personal space is a rare thing on Twitter, and each move you make is closely followed by a massive number of people.
 And similarly, you may want to closely follow other people’s actions and tweets as well.

-A deleted tweet that mentioned you could be a source of nightmares for you as there is no official way on Twitter to view other people’s deleted tweets.
+A deleted tweet that mentioned you could be a source of nightmares for you as there is no official way on Twitter to see deleted tweets of others.

 Even if it did mention you, you would only get a notification for the mention, and it will be deleted as well as soon as the source tweet is deleted by the user that posted it in the first place.

-However, there are workarounds that you can use to view a deleted tweet.
+However, there are workarounds that you can use to see deleted tweets.
 Such methods do not ensure data security and privacy, though, and are not recommended.

-If you’re new to Twitter, this guide will tell you how to find someone’s deleted tweets for free.
+If you’re new to Twitter, this guide will tell you how to see deleted tweets of someone for free.

 These are the same strategies you can use to Recover Your Deleted Tweets, Photos and Videos.

-To find and recover someone’s deleted tweets, go to the Internet Archive – Wayback Machine website.
-Enter the Twitter profile URL whose deleted tweets you want to find.
+To see someone’s deleted tweets, go to the Internet Archive – Wayback Machine website.
+Enter the Twitter profile URL whose deleted tweets you want to see.
 Next, select a date range and visit the archived version of the profile to view their old deleted tweets.

 Here’s how you can: